Jon Ogborn: Early career

-Ogborn attended the University of Cambridge where he gained his degree in Natural Sciences.
+Ogborn attended Hertford Grammar School, leaving in 1953, before attending the University of Cambridge, where he gained his degree in Natural Sciences.
 He followed this by achieving a Post Graduate Certificate of Education at Institute of Education in the University of London.
 Ogborn's first role was as a Physics teacher at William Ellis School in Highgate, London.
 Within a few years, Ogborn had progressed to Head of Science at Roan Grammar School in Greenwich before leaving to join the academic staff at Worcester College of Higher Education.

 While at Worcester College of Higher Education during the late 1960s, he was selected to develop the Nuffield Foundation A-Level Physics programme with Paul Black.
 In 1971, Ogborn returned to London to work as a Senior Research Fellow, then as Reader in Physics Education at Chelsea College of Science and Technology.
 During the early 1970s Ogborn was the Project co-ordinator for The Higher Education Learning Project in Physics which was funded by the Nuffield Foundation.
 In 1975 Ogborn was selected by György Marx to be involved in the second Danube Seminar returning for further seminars over further years.